Looking for the most up-to-date information on the legal mobility budget?

 For employees who are eligible for the mobility budget, but do not have a company car, it is different.
 They first choose a fictitious company car.
 Based on that you determine their TCO.

-While we wait, we appeal to some concrete guidelines.
+In the meantime, you can appeal to some concrete guidelines.
 The budget amounts to …

 - Minimum €3,000